cmtkdot/xdelo-app/docs/core-postgres-functions.md

    - Detects when a message with the same `file_unique_id` has a different caption
    - Moves current `analyzed_content` to `old_analyzed_content` array
    - Resets processing state to trigger reanalysis of the new caption
+   - Creates a history of all previous caption analyses in the `old_analyzed_content` JSONB array

 3. **Forward Message Handling**:
    - Standardized processing of forwarded messages